apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 ---

 Limited pagination is a common practice on e-commerce sites and is becoming more popular over time.
-It makes sense: a real user will never want to look through more than 200 pages of results – only bots love unlimited pagination.
+It makes sense: a real user will never want to look through more than 200 pages of results, only bots love unlimited pagination.
 Fortunately, there are ways to overcome this limit while keeping our code clean and generic.

 ![Pagination in on Google search results page](./images/pagination.png)